intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/troubleshooting.md

 There may be issues with synchronization between the master and agents.
 If any of master or agents reports `out of sync`, all processes and the measurement have to be restarted.

-If you see `connection closed by peer` on the agents, this is most likely related to the SYN cookies mentioned above.
+If you see `connection closed by peer` on the agents, this is most likely related to the SYN cookies mentioned in [Prerequisites](prerequisites.md#ddos-protection).